-If you're in All apps and you want to make an app appear on Start, Tap and hold a tile until you see the screen dim.
-When you release the tile, the Customize menu appear at the bottom of the screen.
-Tap Pin to Start from the menu that appears at the bottom of the screen.
+If you're in All apps and you want to make an app appear on Start, tap and hold the app until you see the screen dim.
+When you release the app, tap Pin to Start from the menu that appears.